-- If the notification of choice is not given to the Commissioner on or before the relevant time, the group cannot be treated as consolidated for that income year. - If a foreign company, either directly or through its wholly owned foreign entities, has multiple entry points into Australia, special MEC group rules will apply where a MEC group is formed.
+- If a foreign company, either directly or through its wholly owned foreign entities, has multiple entry points into Australia, special MEC group rules will apply where a MEC group is formed.
 See the Consolidation reference manual for more information on MEC groups. - A MEC group will have a provisional head company (PHC) during the course of the income year.
-The PHC at the end of the income year will be the head company for that particular income year. - On consolidation, the head company of a consolidated or MEC group and all of its eligible wholly owned subsidiary members are treated as a single entity for their income tax purposes - that is, each subsidiary member is treated as a part of the head company. - The tax costs of assets of an entity joining a consolidated or MEC group (other than eligible tier-1 companies) which become assets of the head company under the single entity rule are reset in accordance with special tax cost setting rules. - The consolidated or MEC group operates as a single entity for income tax purposes, with the head company lodging a single income tax return and then paying a single set of PAYG instalments for the group.

-- A consequence of choosing to consolidate is that transactions that occur solely between members of the consolidated or MEC group will not result in income or deductions to the group's head company. - If an entity becomes a subsidiary member of a consolidated or MEC group part-way through its income year or it has a period in the year that it is not a subsidiary member for any other reason (non-membership periods), it will also need to lodge a tax return for that income year.
+The PHC at the end of the income year will be the head company for that particular income year.
+If a PHC becomes ineligible, the choice to appoint a new PHC must be made in writing by all of the eligible tier-1 companies and also notified to the Commissioner. - On consolidation, the head company of a consolidated or MEC group and its entire eligible wholly owned subsidiary members are treated as a single entity for their income tax purposes, that is, each subsidiary member is treated as a part of the head company. - The tax costs of assets of an entity joining a consolidated or MEC group (other than eligible tier-1 companies) which become assets of the head company under the single entity rule are reset in accordance with the tax cost setting rules. - The consolidated or MEC group operates as a single entity for income tax purposes, with the head company lodging a single income tax return and then paying a single set of PAYG instalments for the group. - A consequence of choosing to consolidate is that transactions that occur solely between members of the consolidated or MEC group will be disregarded for income tax purposes. - If an entity becomes a subsidiary member of a consolidated or MEC group part-way through its income year or it has a period in the year that it is not a subsidiary member for any other reason (non-membership periods), it will also need to lodge a tax return for that income year.
 However, the tax return will be based only on amounts properly attributable to all of the periods that the company was not a subsidiary member of a consolidated or MEC group during the income year. - The losses, franking credits, pre-commencement excess foreign income tax, conduit foreign income and attribution account surpluses of each subsidiary member can generally be brought into, and used by, the head company of a consolidated or MEC group. - Carry-forward losses, franking balances, pre-commencement excess foreign income tax and conduit foreign income transferred to the head company of the group remain with the head company when an entity leaves the group.
-Special rules apply regarding treatment of carry-forward losses transferred into the consolidated or MEC group. - The consolidation regime does not affect a subsidiary member's obligations in relation to other taxes such as goods and services tax (GST), fringe benefits tax (FBT) and pay as you go (PAYG) withholding. - Certain corporate unit trusts and public trading trusts may form a consolidated group and be treated like the head company of the group. - Where a consolidated or MEC group includes one or more subsidiary members that are life insurance companies, special consolidation rules apply to take into account the particular taxation treatment of life insurance companies.
-Further details are in the Consolidation reference manual, available on our website.
+Special rules apply regarding treatment of carry-forward losses transferred into the consolidated or MEC group. - The consolidation regime does not affect a subsidiary member's obligations in relation to other taxes such as goods and services tax (GST), fringe benefits tax (FBT) and pay as you go (PAYG) withholding.

+- Certain corporate unit trusts and public trading trusts can be the head company of a consolidated group. - Where a consolidated or MEC group includes one or more subsidiary members that are life insurance companies, special consolidation rules apply to take into account the particular taxation treatment of life insurance companies.
+Further details are in the Consolidation reference manual at www.ato.gov.au

-The head company of a consolidated or MEC group (or PHC or eligible tier-1 companies, where relevant) must (among other things):
+The head company of a consolidated or MEC group (or PHC where relevant) must, among other things: